Jerome Mathis

-Jerome Alvon Mathis (born July 26, 1983) is a former American and Canadian football wide receiver and kick returner.
-He was drafted by the Houston Texans in the fourth round of the 2005 NFL Draft, He earned a Pro Bowl selection and was an All-Pro with the Texans in 2005.
+Jerome Alvon Mathis (born July 26, 1983) is an American former professional football player who was a wide receiver and kick returner in the National Football League (NFL).
+He was selected by the Houston Texans in the fourth round of the 2005 NFL draft.
+He earned a Pro Bowl selection and was an All-Pro with the Texans in 2005.
+He also played in the Canadian Football League (NFL) and Arena Football League (AFL).

-Early years
+Early life

 Mathis attended Petersburg High School in Petersburg, where he was an all-state, all-district and all-metro wide receiver and kick returner.

 Track and field

 Mathis left high school as a six time state champion in track, winning the 2001 national indoor 200 meter title, and setting the 7th fastest time in the nation with 21.79 seconds, at the Nike Classic.
 He also set the joint 5th fastest 55 metres time in the nation that year with 6.29 seconds, faster than Tyson Gay, and the 2nd fastest 300 meter indoor time with 34.03 seconds.

 Mathis also competed in the long jump, posting a personal best of 7.50 meters at Landover, Maryland in 2003.